Hafsa-yousuf/APCOA/README.md

 # APCOA Corporate Parking Website

-A modern and fully responsive corporate parking website built with **HTML, CSS, Bootstrap, and JavaScript**.
-This project showcases APCOA’s parking services, subscription plans, and company information, with dynamic UI elements and a professional design.
+“A modern and fully responsive corporate parking website built with HTML, CSS, Bootstrap, and JavaScript.
+This project is a frontend clone, focusing on layout building, responsiveness, and component implementation.”

 ## ✨ Key Features
 - **Responsive design**: Works perfectly on desktop, tablet, and mobile.